 Consider some of the following emotional triggers:

 Your end goal is brand building and increased sales.
 The end goal of leads and customers is to find the right product at the right price.
-Your eCommerce copywriting should resonate with the customer’s end goal.
+Your copywriting should resonate with the customer’s end goal.

 Whether you’re working on blog content or website copy, you should write with the customer in mind.
 Focus on how you are solving their problems by providing your product or service.
 Write copy in a relatable, conversational tone.